 If you don't see any printers in your iPhone or iPad's printer list:

 Make sure your Mac is connected to the same network, either wirelessly or directly with an ethernet cable.
 Your iOS device must be able to communicate with Printopia in order for it to work.
 Also, make sure you're on your main network, and not your "guest" network if you have one configured.
 The "guest" network feature on many wireless access points prevents services like AirPrint from working properly.

 Comcast customers (United States): Make sure you're not using the "xfinitiwifi" Wi-Fi network.
-This is a "guest" mode network and will not allow you to access your printers.
-In fact, if you're using a Comcast-provided wireless router and you have the "home hotspot" feature on your router, we strongly recommend disabling it to improve your wireless performance.
-We also recommend never connecting to this network whether home or away as it is not encrypted and allows anyone within range to view your network activity.
+This is a guest mode network and will not allow you to access your printers.
+In fact, if you're using a Comcast-provided wireless router and you have the "home hotspot" feature on your router we strongly recommend disabling it to increase performance.

 If you use your own Wi-Fi router in addition to one supplied by your ISP, make sure your own Wi-Fi router is configured in "bridged" mode.
 Otherwise, you may end up with what's called a "Double-NAT" configuration, where internet connectivity will still work for all devices, but some devices within your home may not be able to communicate with each other directly.
 To check an Apple Airport configuration, open the Airport Utility, select your Airport, click "Edit" to edit the settings, and in the "Network" tab you should see "Router Mode: Off (Bridge Mode)".
 If you do not see this, and see "DHCP and NAT" instead, change your router mode to "Off (Bridge Mode)".